What Exactly are Scars?

 Stay Away From Vitamin E

-A long time ago (OK, maybe not that long ago), it was largely thought that vitamin E enhanced the body's ability to recover from a wound and help reduce the chance of scarring.
+A long time ago (okay, maybe not that long ago), it was largely thought that vitamin E enhanced the body's ability to recover from a wound and help reduce the chance of scarring.
 However, just a couple of decades ago, scientists discovered the opposite is often true.
 Some studies have shown that vitamin E was administered to patients who had gone through skin cancer removal therapy.

 The results were quite interesting, showing that compared to a control group, the beloved vitamin had no real positive effects on the wound healing process.
 A whopping 90 percent of the study participants experienced worsened scar appearance after using vitamin E. So don’t believe the hype.